 Loudly sing cuckoo

-The seed grows, the meadow blossoms and the wood springs now
+Seed grows, meadow blossoms and the wood springs up now

 Ewe bleats after lamb

 buck [stag or billy goat] farts